inventree/inventree-docs/docs/admin/admin.md

 ### Access Admin Interface

 To access the admin interface, select the "Admin" option from the drop-down user menu in the top-right corner of the screen.

+!!! info "Staff Only"
+    Only users with staff acccess will be able to see the "Admin" option

-You will be presented with an adminstation panel as shown below:
+An adminstation panel will be presented as shown below:

 {% with id="admin", url="admin/admin.png", description="InvenTree Admin Panel" %}
 {% include 'img.html' %}